• Skip to primary navigation

 ingredients weighed and measured out in to individual bowls on a blue background

-• Make the pesto: add cashew nuts, parmesan, fresh basil, olive oil, lemon zest, and lemon juice to a mini blender.
+• Make the pesto: Place the cashew nuts, parmesan, fresh basil, olive oil, lemon zest, and lemon juice to a mini blender.

 • Blend until smooth.

-• Fry crushed garlic in a little olive oil.
+• Fry the minced garlic in a little olive oil.

-• Add drained tuna to the garlic and heat through.
+• Add the drained tuna to the garlic and heat through.

-• Stir through pesto, adding a little of the pasta water if it’s too thick.
+• Stir through the pesto, adding a little of the pasta water if the sauce is too thick.
 Check for seasoning, and serve.

 step by step process shots making and assembling the dish